mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 }
 {% endhighlight %}

 So far this does look like as if the `Try` is not as good as the `Either`.
-It is <u>not</u> communicating the possible Errors.
+It is <u>not</u> communicating the Errors we should think about.
 It justs offers the handy `recover` method, which makes our code shorter.
 But we have to be more precise before coming to a conclusion.
-If we deal with **expected errors** the `Either` is indeed a better choice.
-But we as programmers often deal with **UNexpected errors**.
-My code is only rarely perfect and the same is most often true when dealing with code from others.
+We need to differentiate between **expected errors** and **unexpected errors**.
+The `Either` type is good at communicating expected errors.
+But we as programmers often deal with unexpected errors.
+Code is rarely perfect and therefore we should be prepared to deal with them.
+Let's examine how those both types perform when dealing with unexpected errors.
 In this case the `Try` will show its strengths.

 ### Dealing with unexpected errors

 The attentive reader might have spotted a small weird thing in the example code.
 The model `User` does have an attribute id of type `Long`.
-But our methods `authenticate` and `homePageForUser` actually declare it as a `String`.
+But our methods `authenticate` and `homePageForUser` actually declare the parameter userId as a `String`.
 Does the method perform a conversion of the `String` into a `Long`?
 Let's try what happens when we try both variants in a REPL.
-We start with `Either` one first:
+We start with the `Either` version first:

 {% highlight scala %}
 // import our Either based example code